cert-manager/istio-csr/deploy/charts/istio-csr/README.md

 > 10s
 > ```

-The interval that the Prometheus will scrape for metrics.
+The interval at which Prometheus will scrape for metrics.
 #### **app.metrics.service.servicemonitor.scrapeTimeout** ~ `string`
 > Default value:
 > ```yaml